pierrebarbera/epa-ng/README.md

 ### SUPPORT

-The most reliable way to get in touch with us is to head over to the [RAxML Google Group](https://groups.google.com/forum/#!forum/raxml).
-You can also search the history of the list for your particular question.
+The most reliable way to get in touch with us is to head over either to the [Phylogenetic Placement Google Group](https://groups.google.com/forum/#!forum/phylogenetic-placement) or the [RAxML Google Group](https://groups.google.com/forum/#!forum/raxml).
+You can also search the history of these lists for your particular question.

 Alternatively I've created a [gitter chat room](https://gitter.im/epa-ng/Lobby) where I can usually be found during office hours.

 ### DISCLAIMER

 This tool is still in an active, *beta* phase of development.
 Suggestions, bug reports and constructive comments are more than encuraged!
-Please do so in the [issues section](https://github.com/Pbdas/epa/issues).
+Please do so in the [google group](https://groups.google.com/forum/#!categories/phylogenetic-placement/epa-ng).

 ## Introduction